steglasaurous/song-overlay/README.md

       1. In `File Path`, navigate to your Synth Riders directory and choose the file named `SongStatusImage.png`.
       2. For action, choose `Synth Song Album Art Change`.
 Click OK to save.

+4. Add a missing reference library to the websocket action.
+   1. In Streamer.bot, open the `Actions` tab and click on the action called `Synth Riders Websocket Message`.
+   2. Open the sub-action called `Execute Code` on the right.
+   3. Open the `References` tab towards the bottom, then right-click in the list, and click `Add reference from file..`
+   4. Choose the file called `System.Core.dll`.
+   5. Click `Save and Compile`.

-4. In Streamer.bot, under `Servers/Clients > Websocket Clients`, add a new websocket client with the following settings:
+5. In Streamer.bot, under `Servers/Clients > Websocket Clients`, add a new websocket client with the following settings:

    | Setting                 | Value                          |
    | ----------------------- | ------------------------------ |